robenkleene/development-references/visual-studio-code/visual-studio-code-window-management.md

 There does not appear to be a way to open a file from Quick Open in a horizontal split, as a workaround, first open the file in vertical split and then use `⌘⌥0` to swap the layout.

+## Tips

+To quickly preview files in succession, when the Explorer has focus use `␣` to open the file.
+The Explorer will maintain focus and you can go to the next file with the arrow keys, and hit `␣` to open a different file.